 Fresh apple and frozen cubed pineapple are blended with vanilla Greek yogurt, walnuts, cinnamon, and your favorite type of milk.
-Plus, this smoothie is easy to customize with your favorite mix-ins, like a handful of baby spinach or a scoop of protein powder.
+It's easy to customize with your favorite mix-ins, like a handful of baby spinach or a scoop of protein powder.

 Ingredients and substitutions

-Any fresh, cored apple will work in this recipe.
+- Apple - Any fresh, cored apple will work in this recipe.
 Choose your favorite!
-No need to peel beforehand - the peel contains plenty of vitamins and minerals.
+No need to peel beforehand - the peel contains plenty of vitamins and minerals and blends seamlessly into the smoothie.

-Vanilla Greek yogurt can be substituted with plain Greek yogurt and a splash of vanilla extract for a lower sugar smoothie.
-Look for a brand of vanilla yogurt that isn't jam-packed with extra sugar (you might be surprised once you look at the labels!).
+- Vanilla Greek yogurt - Can be substituted with plain Greek yogurt and a splash of vanilla extract for a lower sugar smoothie.
 Yogurt can also be substituted with ½ a banana for a similar creamy texture.

-Milk can be substituted with any unsweetened liquid you have on hand.
-I recommend cow's milk, almond milk, or coconut milk.
+- Milk - Can be substituted with any cow's milk, almond milk, or coconut milk you have on hand.
 I do not recommend using fruit juices (like apple juice or orange juice) because they can add a lot of extra calories and sugar to your smoothie.

-Cinnamon can be substituted with apple pie spice or pumpkin pie spice blends.
-Or, try using a combination of cinnamon, nutmeg, and cloves for even more fall flavor!
+- Cinnamon - Can be substituted with apple pie spice or pumpkin pie spice blends.
+Try using a combination of cinnamon, nutmeg, and cloves for even more fall flavor!

 Optional mix-ins